katemihalikova/n-gauge-fleet/readme.md

 * ☀️ Front lights / 🚨 Rear lights / 💡 Interior lights
   * ✔️ Equipped out of the box (or box contains all parts)
   * 🟥 Not equipped out of the box but can be added using official extra parts
-  * ✅ Equipped using official extra parts
+  * ✅ Equipped with official extra parts
+  * ✴️ Equipped with TOG2 battery interior lights
   * ❌ Not supported (except DIY)
   * ☑️ Equipped using DIY
   * ❓ Unknown